 With more than thirty years of experience as a public relations executive in the high-end hospitality industry, Simone Rathlé is highly respected in the field and her firm is one of the country’s top independently owned public relations and marketing agencies promoting tourism and hospitality.
 Her Washington, DC-based media consulting firm, simoneink, is known for its cultivated, select roster of clients in the hospitality arena specializing in contemporary and historic hotels, exclusive resorts and spas, award-winning chefs and mixologists, distinguished restaurateurs, specialty products, and distinctive destinations.
 The firm prides itself on its commitment to giving back to the community through representation of select non-profit associations.
 Ms. Rathlé’s experience has spanned the United States, Caribbean, Canada, and Western Europe.
-Named one of the Best 20 PR Firms in Washington, DC, in 2017 and 2018 by Expertise, simoneink is proud of its superior client retention rates, and has helped numerous valued clients grow over the course of more than a decade together.
+Named one of the Best 19 PR Firms in Washington, DC, by Expertise, simoneink is proud of its superior client retention rates, and has helped numerous valued clients grow over the course of more than a decade together.